-The aim of this course is to
+The aim of this course is to:

-- Introduce various system modeling and simulation techniques, and highlight their applications in different areas. - 2.
-It include s modeling, design, simulation, planning, verification and validation. - 3.
-Learn the simulation techniques. - Solve real world problems which cannot be solved strictly by mathematical approaches. - Demonstrating the usefulness of simulation as a tool for problem solving in business, industry, government, and society
+- 1. Introduce various system modeling and simulation techniques, and highlight their applications in different areas. - 2.
+Learn modeling, design, simulation, planning, verification and validation. - 3.
+Solve real world problems which cannot be solved strictly by mathematical approaches. - 4.
+Demonstrating the usefulness of simulation as a tool for problem solving in business, industry, government, and society

-Upon completion of the course, students will be able:
+Upon completion of the course, students will be able to:

-- 1. to describe the components of continuous and discrete systems and simulate them . - 2. to model any system from different fields. - 3. to discuss the simulation methods and select the suitable technique on the problems. - 4.
-Understand different methods for random number generation . - 5.
-To simulate any discrete system using queuing systems .
+- I. Describe the components of continuous and discrete systems and simulate them. - 2.
+Model any system from different fields. - 3.
+Use the simulation methods and select the suitable technique on the problems. - 4.
+Apply different methods for random number generation. - 5.
+Simulate any discrete system using queuing systems.